isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-running-on-pavement/index.md

 ASICS GEL-KAYANO 26 is one of the best shoes for running on pavement.
 Its durable, stable, supportive, and well-cushioned.

-Runners with overpronation who want to run on pavements or roads will benefit from the arch support and stability that this [shoe](https://pestpolicy.com/best-running-shoes-for-extensor-tendonitis/) offers.
+Runners with overpronation who want to run on pavements or roads will benefit from the arch support and stability that this [shoe](https://pestpolicy.com/best-running-shoes-for-extensor-tendonitis/)offers.
 The shoe features DUOMAX midsole that helps to control overpronation protecting the runner from [bunion and flat feet](https://pestpolicy.com/best-running-shoes-for-flat-feet-and-bunions/).

 The upper of GEL-KAYANO 26 features a synthetic mesh material thats soft.
 The collar and the padded tongue add extra comfort.
 The forefoot section is spacious and allows ample room for your toes to move naturally.